ashishbindra2/workshop/docs/interview-questions/interview-theory.md

 slice[start: stop,step]

-## List comprehension
+## 4. List comprehension

+def: It is very easy and compact way of creating list objects from any iterable objects(like list,tuple,dictionary,range etc) based on some condition.

+Syntax:

+`list=[expression for item in list if condition]`

 List comprehension is a neat way to create new List using a simple one line syntax

-Musch more compact and readable alternative to use a traditional.
+Much more compact and readable alternative to use a traditional.

 ```py